-The EES is an accredited assessment process under the EPBC Act through a Bilateral Assessment Agreement that exists between the Commonwealth and Victoria.
-The Commonwealth Minister or delegate will decide whether the actions are approved, approved with conditions or refused under the EPBC Act, after having considered the Minister for Planning's assessment under the Environment Effects Act.
+If it is determined that the project is a controlled action, the EES will serve as the accredited assessment process under the EPBC Act through a Bilateral Assessment Agreement that exists between the

+Commonwealth and State of Victoria.
+The Commonwealth Minister or delegate would decide whether the action is approved, approved with conditions or refused under the EPBC Act, after having considered the Minister for Planning's Assessment under the Environment Effects Act.
+Note that what are generally termed 'effects' in the EES process corresponds to 'impacts' defined in section 82 of the EPBC Act.